MOVIE RECCOS, MOVIES

 18. The Lodger: A Tale of the London Fog (1927)

-The Lodger is Alfred Hitchcock’s third feature-film, which is based on Marie Belloc Lowndes’ 1913 novel.
-Lowndes’ story was considered to be the first novelization of unsolved and grisly Jack the Ripper murders that occurred at Whitechapel in East London.
-In Hitchcock’s film, the serial-killer calls himself ‘Avenger’, and only kills young blonde women on Tuesdays.
+The Lodger is Alfred Hitchcock’s third feature film, which is based on Marie Belloc Lowndes’ 1913 novel.
+Noteworthy, Lowndes’ story was considered to be the first novelization of the grisly, unsolved Jack the Ripper murders that occurred in East London back in 1888.
+In Hitchcock’s film, the serial-killer calls himself ‘Avenger,’ and only kills young blonde women on Tuesdays.
 On a foggy night, a young man named Jonathan Drew arrives at a lower-middle class household to rent a room.
-House owners Mr and Mrs. Bunting are suspicious of Jonathan because he seems to fit the description and behavior of the prowling serial-killer.
+House owners Mr. and Mrs. Bunting are suspicious of Jonathan because he seems to fit the description and behavior of the prowling serial-killer.
 The couple only get more alarmed when Jonathan is attracted to their blonde clothing model daughter, Daisy.

-The Lodger is noteworthy early Hitchcock cinema which is an eclectic mix of German expressionism and French impressionism.
-Hitchcock’s experiments with mise en scène also paid pretty well in the tense sequences.
-One of the longest running themes in Hitchcock’s cinema is the persecution of the innocent individual.
-In The Lodger’s final moments, the filmmaker exercises his trademark style to effectively deal with this theme.
+The Lodger is an exciting piece of early Hitchcock cinema in that it showcases an eclectic mix of German expressionism and French impressionism.
+Hitchcock’s experiments with mise-en-scène played pretty well in the tense sequences.
+The Lodger also boasts one of Hitchcock’s longest running themes seen in his work, which is the persecution of the innocent individual.
+In the final moments, the filmmaker exercises his trademark style to effectively deal with this theme.

 17. Spellbound (1945)